codihuston/blog/content/about.md

 {{< about >}}

-I embarked on my professional journey in 2015 after graduating with a Bachelor's of Science in Computer Science!
+I embarked on my professional journey in 2015 after graduating with a Bachelor of Science in Computer Science!
 For six fulfilling years, I honed my skills as a web developer and systems administrator for a public university.
 This experience not only deepened my understanding of technology but also instilled